 If you have been experiencing back pain for some time, you may be wondering what your treatment options may be.
 You may be worried about the possibility of surgery.
-We understand that you may have a lot of questions about your procedure, and we are here to put your mind at ease and provide you with exceptional care from the moment you step into our Plano, TX office.
+We understand that you may have a lot of questions about your procedure, and we are here to put your mind at ease and provide you with exceptional care from the moment you step into our Frisco, TX office.
 At American Neurospine Institute, Dr. Panchal and his expert team are specialized in a range of surgical treatment options for spinal disorders.

 How To Know If You Need Surgery